-- MAC Address: Shows the device MAC Address. - IP Address: Shows the current IP address of the device. - Protocol version: Shows the version of the Utility protocol. - Product Name: Shows the device product name. - System Name: Shows the appointed device system name. - DHCP: Shows the DHCP status of the device. - Location: Shows where the device is located. - Trap IP: Shows the IP where the Trap to be sent. - Subnet Mask: Shows the Subnet Mask set of the device. - Gateway: Shows the Gateway set of the device.
+- MAC Address: Shows the MAC Address of the Switch. - IP Address: Shows the current IP address of the Switch. - Protocol version: Shows the version of the Utility protocol. - Product Name: Shows the product name of the Switch. - System Name: Shows the system name of the Switch. - Location: Shows the location of the Switch. - Trap IP: Shows the IP where the Trap is to be sent. - Subnet Mask: Shows the Subnet Mask. - Gateway: Shows the Gateway.